Synthetixio/synthetix/docs/contracts/FeePool.md

 This is a predicate, returning true iff a particular account is permitted to claim any fees it has accrued.

 A account is able to claim fees if its [collateralisation ratio](Synthetix.md#collateralisationratio) is less than 110% of the [global issuance ratio](SynthetixState.md#issuanceratio).

-!!! danger "Potential System Undercollateralisation"
-    The logic allows fees to be withdrawn if an account's ratio is less than [`SynthetixState.issuanceRatio *`](SynthetixState.md#issuanceRatio) [`(1 + TARGET_THRESHOLD)`](#target_threshold).

-    The same result could be met by just adjusting the issuance ratio, except that the target threshold in this version of the system does not have any of the bounds checking that exists on the issuance ratio's value.
-This allows the issuance ratio to be set to any value.

-!!! caution "Potentially Ambiguous Naming"
-    This function is a predicate, although its name sounds like it could be returning a quantity of fees claimable, which is actually the [`feesAvailable`](#feesavailable) function.

 ??? example "Details"
     **Signature**